Care Topics for Pet Parents in Topeka, KS

 Proper nutrition is so essential for a happy, healthy pet.
 Though we all enjoy the occasional junk food, we know to be healthy, you have to eat nutritious food.
 Your pet is the same.

 Pet’s digestive systems are not like ours – here are some of the key differences:

 - If we eat the same thing day after day, we get bored.
 Not so for pets.
 Switching foods can lead to stomach upset, loose stools, and vomiting.
 Slowly switching is the best option if you need to change your pet’s food.
 Mix a small amount of the new food into your pet’s regular food and gradually increase the amount of fresh food over 5-7 days.
 This should help your pet’s digestive system handle the change without problems.

 - We know what foods we can eat and what foods our systems can’t handle.
 Your pet may eat human food and be fine, but the next time it’s eaten, it may cause pancreatitis.
 This is an inflammation of the pancreas, which is incredibly painful and generally requires hospitalization.
 The best option is to avoid feeding human foods to your pets.
 (Yes, we know it’s hard to resist those puppy dog eyes!)

 - There is no one food we can eat that will provide all the nutrients we need to be healthy.
-Quality pet foods provide this for our four-legged family members.
+Quality pet foods offer this for our four-legged family members.
 Remember, just like healthy human food is typically more expensive than junk food, your pet’s food is the same!
-Cheap pet food is mostly fillers and will not be able to provide your pet with the nutrition that they need.
+Cheap pet food is primarily fillers and will not be able to provide your pet with the nutrition that they need.

-A healthy diet can help your pet maintain a proper weight, have healthy skin and hair, and increase their overall health.
+A healthy diet can help your pet maintain a proper weight, have healthy skin and hair, and increase overall health.
 Eating healthy pays off for everyone!